 A visit to Machu Picchu makes the top of many people’s bucket list, and once they get here, they want to make sure they get the most out of the experience.
 For most people, one day at Machu Picchu, with a 2-3 hour guided tour is enough to see all the important archaeological features, take in the beautiful vistas and bask in the mystical vibe of this incredible place.

-You may also have your heart set on hitting the hot springs for which Aguas Calientes is named.
-If so, spending an extra night in town might be what you need.
+You have your heart set on hitting the hot springs for which Aguas Calientes is named.

 On the other hand, Aguas Calientes itself does not have much to offer in the way of beauty and charm so an extra night with the intention of exploring the village itself may not be recommendable.
 It is also a comparatively expensive city, with prices being as much as three times what they are elsewhere.